 The school will communicate policy and expectations to families.
 Where behaviour is causing concern, families will be informed at an early stage, and given an opportunity to discuss the situation.
 Parental/carer support will be sought in devising a plan of action within this policy and further disciplinary action will be discussed with the families.
 We will provide information to families about other types of support available, such as details of national and local agencies and helplines including CAMHS and support from our Assistant Year Leads, Learning Mentors and Counsellors where appropriate.

 10. Monitoring arrangements

-This behaviour policy will be reviewed by the Principal and Governing Body every two years.
-At each review, the policy will be approved by the Principal.
+This Behaviour for Learning and Discipline Policy will be reviewed by the Principal and Local Governing Body every two years.